-Veterans students must have a minimum of four evaluations points for Satisfactory Academic Progress ("SAP") during their program, regardless of the length of the program.
+Veterans' students must have a minimum of four evaluations points for Satisfactory Academic Progress ("SAP") during their program, regardless of the length of the program.
 All Evaluation Points are listed in the Program Outlines portion of the catalog.
 All Quantitative and Qualitative Evaluation benchmarks are still required.
 Students should refer to the "Satisfactory Academic Progress Policy" portion of this catalog for more detailed information specific to their program.

 As with regular students, when progress of a student is unsatisfactory for an evaluation period, the student will be placed on financial aid warning.
 If, however, during the next progress period the student's progress is still unsatisfactory, the student's VA benefits will be interrupted and the Department of Veterans Affairs will be notified immediately.
 Students will only receive VA benefits, based on their eligibility, for the published length (100%) of the program.
-The Department of Veterans Affairs does not permit re-certification of courses successfully completed in the past.
 Students should refer to the "Satisfactory Academic Progress Policy" portion of this catalog for more detailed information specific to their program.